Scottish Social Services Workforce Data

 Our workforce data, information and intelligence publications are all available from this section of the web-site.

-This is the ninth in a series of quarterly papers on the provision and uptake of Scottish Vocational Qualifications (SVQs) in Health and Social Care in Scotland.
+This is the eighteenth in a series of quarterly papers on the provision and uptake of Scottish Vocational Qualifications (SVQs) in Health and Social Care (HSC) and Children’s Care Learning and Development (CCLD) in Scotland.
 These papers are produced regularly for the purposes of workforce planning in the social services sector.